theupdateframework/pep-maximum-security-model/README.rst

 available to clients the new *timestamp* and *snapshot* metadata representing the latest snapshot.

-A claimed or recently-claimed project will need to upload in its transaction to PyPI not just targets (a simple index as well as distributions) but also TUF metadata.
-The project MAY do so by uploading a ZIP file containing two directories, /metadata/ (containing delegated targets metadata files) and /targets/ (containing targets such as the project simple index and distributions which are signed for by the delegated targets metadata).
+A *claimed* or *recently-claimed* project will need to upload in its transaction to PyPI not just targets (a simple index as well as distributions) but also TUF metadata.
+The project MAY do so by uploading a ZIP file containing two directories, /metadata/ (containing delegated targets metadata files) and /targets/ (containing targets such as the project simple index and distributions that are signed by the delegated targets metadata).

 Whenever the project uploads metadata or targets to PyPI, PyPI SHOULD check the project TUF metadata for at least the following properties: